messagerie-melanie2/ORM-M2/README.md

 L'ORM Mélanie2 est distribuée sous licence GPLv3 (http://www.gnu.org/licenses/gpl.html)

-ORM M2 Copyright (C) 2015  PNE Annuaire et Messagerie/MEDDE
+ORM M2 Copyright © 2017  PNE Annuaire et Messagerie/MEDDE

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by